dansanderson/mega65-welcome-guide/video-display-compatibility.md

 # Video display compatibility

 The MEGA65 has two video outputs: one HDMI and one VGA.
-They mostly work as you would expect, though it may take some fiddling to display the MEGA65's 4:3 aspect ratio image correctly.
-Some vintage 4:3 displays have caveats.
+They mostly work as you would expect, though it may take some fiddling to display the MEGA65 image in a proper aspect ratio.
+Some vintage displays have caveats.

 ## HDMI (DVI)

 If you connect the HDMI output to a modern HDMI-capable monitor, you will have a good time.
-The MEGA65 expects a narrow aspect ratio, but you can usually adjust the aspect ratio on widescreen displays.
+The MEGA65 assumes a narrow 4:3 aspect ratio, but you can usually adjust the aspect ratio on widescreen displays.

 These photos show the MEGA65 connected to a Dell UltraSharp 27 widescreen monitor configured to use a 4:3 aspect ratio in the display settings.
 (Use the buttons on the bottom of the monitor to navigate to the display settings menu.)